-On-campus housing in the residence halls is administered by the Office of Residence Life and Housing Services located in the Office of Student Services in the Student Union (extension 5275).
+On-campus housing in the residence halls is administered by the Office of Residence Life located in the Office of Student Services in the Student Union (extension 5275).

 A detailed explanation of the policies, procedures and rules of living in the residence halls can be found in The Student Handbook.

-If you have any questions about living in the residence halls, contact your residence hall staff or stop by the Office of Residence Life and Housing Services.
-The Office of Residence Life and Housing Services also oversees various student activities.
+If you have any questions about living in the residence halls, contact your residence hall staff or stop by the Office of Residence Life.
+The Office of Residence Life also oversees various student activities.

-The International Student Association works with the Office of Residence Life and Housing Services to plan programs for international students.
+The International Student Association works with the Office of Residence Life to plan programs for international students.

 Students who live in the residence halls must participate in a Meal Plan.